-The UBIT Help Center is located in Lockwood’s 2nd floor Cybrary on North Campus and the Abbott 1st floor Health Sciences Library on South Campus.
-They can also be reached by phone (716-645-3542) or logging into the UBIT Help Center online at www.buffalo.edu/ubit/help, the UB Tech Squad also offers in-person assistance to current UB students anywhere on campus at no extra cost: book an appointment online at www.buffalo.edu/ubit/help.
+The UB Tech Squad, a division of the UBIT Help Center, is available on the 3rd floor of the Silverman Library in Capen Hall on North Campus.
+The UBIT Help Center can also be reached by phone (716-645-3542) or online at www.buffalo.edu/ubit/help.
+The UB Tech Squad also offers in-person assistance to current UB students anywhere on campus at no extra cost: book an appointment online at www.buffalo.edu/ubit/help.

 I am new to UB.
 How do I learn about all of UB Information Technology’s offerings?